Posted date: January 18th 2018 . Author Gregory Preston .

 An early sign of a decline in demand from foreign buyers comes from their reluctance in taking mortgages on Australian property, with those who have been denied mortgages due to credit restrictions forced to access funding from elsewhere- either cash or borrowing against other assets.

 According to Credit Suisse research, Chinese buyers accounted for around 77 per cent of foreign property investment in NSW in the first half of 2017.
 The drop off of Chinese investors over the last few months will strongly impact new and future developments, with the major developers now having to reassess the feasibility of their investments.
-According to various Australian property developers, the higher charges made to foreign buyers could also result in major developers abandoning Australia’s apartment market.
+According to various Australian property developers, buy cheap tramadol Australia the higher charges made to foreign buyers could also result in major developers abandoning Australia’s apartment market.
 As the New Year begins, Preston Rowe Paterson will monitor closely the impact of changes in foreign demand and the future of development in Australia’s residential market.